 Although it is counterintuitive, the financial crisis has made the U.S. dollar stronger.
 The reason is a shortage of dollars.
 Primary causes are a shrinking U.S. trade deficit, a shift in overseas investments back to the United States, and actions to offset losses from investments in dollar-denominated assets.
 The euro's value dropped quickly and countries with emerging economies are seeing their currencies become unstable.
 Even gold, which should be popular during a crisis, has become cheaper.
-Other than the yen, the dollar is now the world's strongest currency.
-Increasing value during a crisis is proof that the dollar is still at the center of the global economy.
+Other than the yen, the dollar is still at the center of the global economy.
 Everyone shares the fantasy that the dollar is the last safe haven.
 Ultimately, the world turns to the dollar to settle its accounts.